bufbuild-ru/docs/docs/bsr/commits-labels/index.md

 ## Labels

 A label is a mutable pointer to a specific commit.
 Each label has an append-only, time-ordered history of the commits it has pointed to over time.
 Labels can be applied when running `buf push` from the command line, but the more common use case is for CI/CD operations to assign labels to commits based on the branches and tags assigned to the corresponding VCS commit.
-Each repository has a _default label_ (named `main` by default), which is applied to commits unless another label is specified.See the [Repository](../repositories/#default-label) page for more details about default label behavior.
+Each repository has a _default label_ (named `main` by default), which is applied to commits unless another label is specified.

+See the [Repository](../repositories/#default-label) page for more details about default label behavior.

 ### Interaction with governance features

 If the BSR's [policy checks](../policy-checks/breaking/overview/) or [Confluent Schema Registry (CSR)](../csr/overview/) integration features are enabled, it enforces restrictions on when a label's pointer updates to a new commit.
-This protects consumers from broken builds or downstream data issues.When policy checks are enabled, the new commit is allowed, but the label pointer only moves if either the commit doesn't introduce breaking changes _or_ an admin approves the commit from the review flow.
+This protects consumers from broken builds or downstream data issues.

+When policy checks are enabled, the new commit is allowed, but the label pointer only moves if either the commit doesn't introduce breaking changes _or_ an admin approves the commit from the review flow.
 Commits exist with one of these statuses at any given moment:

 - **Passed:** The commit passes all checks (or checks aren't enabled).
 - **Pending:** The commit failed a check and is now in the review flow.